-Today is last working day of my first job.
+Hong Kong, 6 August 2021 Today is the last working day of my first job.
 I remind myself to not get so emotional because I can always meet them again.
 I've seen a lot of colleagues come and go in a my company or clients.
 I change project every 8 months or so.
-It still hits differently when I am the … Continue reading Should your colleagues be your friends?
+Trust me, … Continue reading Should your colleagues be your friends?

 Hong Kong, 1 Jan 2021 After off-boarded from my project last week, I finally have a proper down time.
 When I say proper, it means taking few days of annual leave for the first time after the pandemic while not thinking about work.
 And so, I did a lot of reflections to what happened in … Continue reading 2020: A Year of Growth & Blessings